KarthikPrabhu23/CKA-2025/README.md

   ```bash
    k logs pod-flannel -n kube-flannel
   ```

 - `k edit cm kube-flannel-cfg -n kube-flannel`
 - `k delete pod kube-flannel-**** -n kube-flannel`

 - The Daemonset will create new pods of flannel, and it'll work.

+---
 ## 12. HPA with Autoscaling v2

 Create a new HorizontalPodAutoscaler [HPA] named `apache-server` in the `autoscale` namespace.

-Tasks :
+**Tasks** :
 - This HPA must target the existing deployment called `apache-deployment` in the namespace.
 - Set the HPA to target for CPU usage per Pod.
 - Configure the HPA to have a minimum of 1 pod and maximum of 4 pods.
-Have to set the downscale stabilization window to 30 seconds.
+- Have to set the downscale stabilization window to 30 seconds.

 Copy the 3rd `hpa.yaml` from the documentation